S-Khos/Movie-Listing-Web-Application/README.md

-# Lab 07-10

-The starter code for lab 07-10.

-## Overview

-Let's create a movie information website, which provides a list of showtimes, provides information about the movies, and allows users to purchase tickets online.
+movie information website, which provides a list of showtimes, provides information about the movies, and allows users to purchase tickets online.

-_**Note:** This lab is designed to take 4 weeks, and is divided into four parts.
-Each of the four parts is worth the weight of one lab assignment (3% each).
-It is recommended that you do the OMDB web service content in the first week, the client page for the showtimes in the second week, the web service (server side) for the showtimes in the third week, and finally the ticket purchase system in the fourth week._

 ## Part 1 - An OMDB Client